hrynko/vue-pdf-embed/README.md

 **Note:** Public methods can be accessed via a [template ref](https://vuejs.org/guide/essentials/template-refs.html).

-### Static Methods

-Besides the component itself, the module also includes a `getDocument` function for manual loading of PDF documents, which can then be used as the `source` prop of the component.
-In most cases it is sufficient to specify the `source` prop with a URL or typed array, while the result of the `getDocument` function can be used in special cases, such as sharing the source between multiple component instances.
-This is an advanced topic, so it is recommended to check the source code of the component before using this function.

 ## Common Issues

 This is a client-side library, so it is important to keep this in mind when working with SSR (server-side rendering) frameworks such as Nuxt.
 Depending on the framework used, you may need to properly configure the library import or use a wrapper.